apex/up/CONTRIBUTING.md

 - Install [pointlander/peg](https://github.com/pointlander/peg) if you're working on the log grammar
 - Install [jteeuwen/go-bindata](https://github.com/jteeuwen/go-bindata) if you need to bake `up-proxy` into `up`
+- Or run `make install.deps` to grab these tools

 ## Setup